YueWu710/YueWu710.github.io/_pages/about.md

 <img width="1186" height="547" alt="Screenshot 2025-12-02 at 12 24 07 AM" src="https://github.com/user-attachments/assets/cfc6dc61-1213-4577-ba53-da91604d7499" />

-The 3D landscape resolves the bifurcation in which cells flow down the potential toward either the erythroid branch or the megakaryocytic-progenitor branch.
+The 3D landscape reflects the classic bifurcation in which cells flow down the potential hills from HSC toward either the erythroid branch or the megakaryocytic-progenitor branch.